microsoft/finops-toolkit/docs/_docs/framework/capabilities/understand/ingestion.md

 ## 🍎 Learn more at the FinOps Foundation

 This capability is a part of the FinOps Framework by the FinOps Foundation, a non-profit organization dedicated to advancing cloud cost management and optimization.
-For more information about FinOps, including useful playbooks, training and certification programs, and more, see the [Data ingestion and normalization capability](https://www.finops.org/framework/capabilities/data-normalization/) article in the FinOps Framework documentation.
+For more information about FinOps, including useful playbooks, training and certification programs, and more, see the [data ingestion capability](https://www.finops.org/framework/capabilities/data-ingestion/) article in the FinOps Framework documentation.

 You can also find related videos on the FinOps Foundation YouTube channel:

 <!--[!VIDEO https://www.youtube.com/embed/{id}?list={list}]-->
-{% include video.html title="Data ingestion and normalization videos" id="qd4e8_6KFFh0vNaL" list="PLUSCToibAswkNY0BoImEsOxwuYA_nd_gu" %}
+{% include video.html title="Data ingestionvideos" id="qd4e8_6KFFh0vNaL" list="PLUSCToibAswkNY0BoImEsOxwuYA_nd_gu" %}

 <br>